cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 $ cortex cluster up
 ```

+This creates a Cortex cluster in your AWS account, and will take approximately 15 minutes.
+Additional information about your cluster is shown on the command line.

-You can deploy the model using the same code and configuration to your cluster:
+After your cluster is created, you can deploy your model to your cluster by using the same code and configuration as before:

 ```bash
 $ cortex deploy --env aws